mqless/mqless.github.io/_docs/tutorial.md

 Currently the only dependency is the aws sdk for nodejs, so run `npm install --save aws-sdk`

 ## Actor State
-As mentioned above, MQLess actors are stateless, so we need to save the actor state at an external storage, in this example we will use DynamoDB.
+As mentioned above, MQLess actors are stateless, so we need to save the actor state at an external storage, in this tutorial we will use DynamoDB.

-> MQLess layer for AWS Lambda is on our roadmap, this will simplify the state management.
+> MQLess layer for AWS Lambda is on the roadmap, this will simplify the state management.
 Including caching of the state between function invokation on the Lambda instance.

 For now, lets create a module for state, called `state.js` under the `src` directory.: